 Please see section 7.09 for guidance on the use of social media.

-For more information, go to Student Computing at http://studentcomputing.med.harvard.edu/.
+For more information, visit the Student Computing web site at http://studentcomputing.med.harvard.edu/.

 To create and nurture a diverse community